jimratliff/GenoMac-user/resources/docs_to_display_to_user/Helium_how_to_configure.md

 ## Make selections from the View menu of the menubar
 Select:
-- ❑ View » Always Show Bookmarks Bar
+- ❑ View » Always Show Bookmarks Bar (⇧⌘B)
 - ❑ View » Always Show Full URLs

 ## Adjust some Settings